rauchb/RMI-5103/docs/pages/c-patient.md

   <img src="{{ site.url }}{{ site.baseurl }}/assets/images/patient-outcome.jpg" alt="">
 </figure>

 A positive safety culture has been linked in a variety of studies to reduced infection rates, fewer admissions, better surgical outcomes, reduced adverse events, and decreased mortality<sup>[[2]](https://rauchb.github.io/RMI-5103/assets/sources/#2)</sup>.
-Thus, a punitive culture or one where errors are kept hidden would result in the opposite effect.
+Thus, a punitive culture or one where errors are kept hidden would result in the opposite effect - increasing these undesirable patient outcomes.

-With underreporting, safety events that are reported are often subject to hindsight bias in the attribution of the primary cause<sup>[[6]](https://rauchb.github.io/RMI-5103/assets/sources/#6)</sup>.
+Safety events that are reported are often subject to hindsight bias in the attribution of the primary cause<sup>[[6]](https://rauchb.github.io/RMI-5103/assets/sources/#6)</sup>.
 This may lead to simplifying the system’s flaws and prevent only the same adverse event in the future.

-In addition to the prevention of system improvements, underreporting at an individual level can impact your clinical outcomes as a patient.
-When there is an error involved in your care that is not reported or added to your chart (perhaps because an in-the-moment review indicated there was no harm), there may be latent effects that will impact your outcomes or recovery.
+In addition to the prevention of system improvements, underreporting at an individual level can impact that patient's clinical outcomes within or after their hospital admission.
+When there is an error involved in a patient's care that is not reported or added to the chart (perhaps because an in-the-moment review indicated there was no harm), there may be latent effects that will impact outcomes or recovery.

-Ultimately, underreporting has a direct impact on patient outcomes, and hides these impacts through inaccurate and incomplete tracking of patient safety.
+Ultimately, underreporting has a direct impact on patient outcomes and masks these impacts through inaccurate and incomplete tracking of patient safety.